 coated only, which left the carbon fibre texture exposed.

-Each individual team of course have their
+Each individual team of course had their

 appropriate colours, as determined by their specific livery.
+The

 artwork for the sponsor's decals were produced in house, by our art department.

 specifications of our 1:10 scale Limited Edition models, was determined over 15

 years ago.
 It was decided that nothing would move, or lift off, to expose